seanbaxter/circle/regex/regex.md

 Circle's compile-time execution helps accelerate domain-specific languages.
 One of the most-used DSLs is [Perl-compatible regular expressions](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions).
 By processing the regex pattern at compile time, we can emit code optimized for specific patterns.
 The pattern-specific code exposes much more potential for the compiler backend to make optimizations.
 A regex generated for a specific pattern might run 100x faster than a regex library that dynamically parses the pattern.

-Compile-time regex for C++ is pretty owned by [Hana Dusikova](https://twitter.com/hankadusikova) and its implementation is thoroughly explained in her [slide presentations](https://www.compile-time.re/).
+Compile-time regex for Standard C++ is pretty much owned by [Hana Dusikova](https://twitter.com/hankadusikova) and its implementation is thoroughly explained in her [slide presentations](https://www.compile-time.re/).
 A rich compile-time regex implementation can be broken into three partes:

 1. Parse the regex pattern.
 This can be done with an LL(1) or recursive-descent parser.
 1. _Optional:_ Convert the graph from a non-deterministic to a deterministic finite automata.
 This involves running [Powerset construction](https://en.wikipedia.org/wiki/Powerset_construction]) and [DFA minimization](https://en.wikipedia.org/wiki/DFA_minimization), transforming a backtracking regex to a non-backtracking regex.